junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### draft notes

-> Dean/Amy goes to cellar where Rory was, the match in dark scene, Dean/Amy talk, Dean protect Amy & zapped away to Winter Quay, (Dean meet Rory)
->
-> Amy read River's book (mentioned Dean/Cas sacrifice+Amy/Rory last farewell (keep it vague), River's broken wrist), Doctor freak out, try save Amy, change future
->
-> chapter end last transition sentence: "Where is Dean/Rory"

 Dean/Amy talks about Doctor vs Rory, Amy's choices, normal life vs adventure, talking about "the other life" and maybe the truth is not about whereto but runaway, make Dean think Sam → prepare for ending to understand/call Sam, Dean realize he's angry/jealous/unfair to Sam (extend a bit more to show Dean/Cas actually visited Sam before heading out); Amy talk about feeling, what's love like → prepare for ending confession with Cas, Dean start understand about feeling (extend/memory a bit about post-purgatory, Dean topside first a few days, then Cas)

 Dean: "You know it sounds really strange, the weeping angel and the actual angel, I was so used to angel being only dudes like him" Amy: "Are other angels all like him?"
 Dean: "No, there is no one like him."

-Amy accidentally read from the book that River has to break her wrist

-Dean: "I might have an idea what's happening here" (intro the book)

-about book: "This isn't any old future, it's ours.
-Once we know what's coming, it's fixed."

-Dean: "Let me get this straight.
-You save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away?
-This isn't your jurisdiction or something?
-Pal, not I'm saying, you did a terrible job in protecting the earth, in case you didn't notice, it at least trashed twice if we didn't ..."
-Doctor: "All due respect, who's behind that?
-Also, USA almost trashed twice doesn't mean..."
-River/Amy: "Don't mind him, London gets trashed every Christmas, it's a Doctor and Monster thing."
-Dean/Cas: "You can say that again."

-Dean wrt Amy/Rory: "So you two are married."
-Cas wrt Doctor/River: "You two are also married."
-Amy wrt destiel: "And you are --?"
-Dean: "No, no, we, uh, we are best friends."
-Amy: "Sure."
-River: "Thought I heard you said you're partners" Dean: "What?
-The agents thing?
-No, no, that's just, partner in crime kinda thing" Cas: "Dean--" Dean: "Yeah sorry you're right, made it worse.
-No it's like, colleagues" (Cas narrow eyes), "comrade," (Amy raise eyebrow) "family," (River: "sure"), Dean: "You know what, forget it, just friends.
-Cas is my best friend, that's all.
-Drop it" Amy raise hands, surrender: "just asking, as long as you guys figured it out, no problem with me" River to Cas: "That's good enough for you?"
-Cas: "Why wouldn't it be?"
-Dean cheerfully: "See? all sorted out now, no problem at all" Dean/Cas meet eyes, look away

-Dean wrt Doctor/River: "I guess a thousand year age difference isn't a problem then."
-"You got anything to say about that?"
-"What?
-No, no, of course not."
-(Dean unintentionally glance at Cas, finding him look at him too) "We were married when I was half-way killing him and he was trying to save the world.
-It's complicated."
-Dean grins: "Isn't it always?" (unintentionally meet Cas's eyes again)
+how Dean buy them time in cellar: burn tie to buy two minutes, use suit jacket to wrap the cherubs when he can see them, tie them dead knot, Amy take off her jacket too, Dean use hidden blade to pry open the door by a slit, let light in, can see the bundle, temporarily safe, sit on highest steps and talk → but the moment cellar is open and they think they are safe and remove the eyes, Dean is sent away from behind, there is a fourth cherub they didn't see

+> Dean/Amy goes to cellar where Rory was, the match in dark scene, Dean/Amy talk (realize Rory was there bc burned match), Dean protect Amy & zapped away
+>
+> chapter end last transition sentence, Cas/Doctor: "Where is Dean/Rory"

 ## Chap 7 Night In The Statue Park

 > (Dean POV)(Act 2 realization)
 >
-> Dean/Rory try to find exit in Winter Quay, Dean/Rory talk, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Inias, Hannah, ~~Samandriel~~), realize infection pattern (phone call Cas? pray? pray send location info know about Winter Quay?)
+> Dean goes to Winter Quay, Dean meet Rory, Dean/Rory try to find exit in Winter Quay, Dean/Rory talk, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Inias, Hannah, ~~Samandriel~~), realize infection pattern (phone call Cas? pray? pray send location info know about Winter Quay?)
 >
 > discuss weeping angel's motives (or move to next chapter)
 >